javachefmc/minissentials/README.md

 <summary>KNOWN ISSUES</summary>

 - gamerule logAdminCommands compat
-- need op-only permissions for some commands. there is a pro
+- need op-only permissions for some commands
+- warps need to check if area is safe

 </details>